The Basics of Saving and Investing for Retirement

 Some savers learn all they can about their companies’ retirement plan options so they can take a hands-on approach to investing; others want to be less involved.

 No matter which approach they take, most people benefit from learning more about their investment options.
-It’s a good idea to develop a personal strategy, based on your age, life situation, risk tolerance, and other factors, says Brian Eichler, a senior associate on CAPTRUST’s Participant Advisory Services team.
+It’s a good idea to develop a personal strategy, based on your age, life situation, risk tolerance, and other factors, says Brian Eichler, a senior team leader on CAPTRUST’s Advice & Wellness team.

 The Importance of Saving